 Resistance testing will be performed at the HPTN LC or a laboratory designated by the HPTN LC.
-This testing will be performed retrospectively at the end of the study.
+This testing will be performed periodically during the study.
 Results of this testing will not be returned to study sites.
 Because real-time resistance testing may be needed for clinical management in the event of HIV infection, each site will have an SOP as to how they will accomplish real-time local or regional resistance testing to assist with clinical decision making; separate specimens should be collected for that testing.